ibm-cloud-docs/power-iaas/planning_prerequisite.md

 ### Data plane network
 {: #data-plane-network}

-The Data Plane Network is enabled when the pods in your data center are connected to your private cloud network infrastructure.
+The Data Plane Network is enabled when the pods in your data center are connected to your IBM {{site.data.keyword.powerSys_notm}} Private Cloud network infrastructure.
 Using this connectivity you can access the virtual servers (logical partitions) in the pod through your network instead of IBM Cloud.
 As part of the network planning, you can review the [Network overview](/docs/power-iaas?topic=power-iaas-network-private-cloud) and available use cases in the [Network use cases](/docs/power-iaas?topic=power-iaas-network_use_cases) sections and identify the use cases that are applicable to you.
 You can communicate about such requirements before the installation so that you do not have to open separate support tickets to implement those use-cases and configuration.

 ## Site readiness
 {: #site-readiness}